Damaeidae

-Damaeidae Berlese (1896) is a family of mites.
-Alternative names for the family include Belbidae Willmann (1931), and Belbodamaeidae Bulanova-Zachvatkina (1967) or Hungarobelbidae (1996).
+Damaeidae is a family of mites.
+Alternative names for the family include Belbidae, and Belbodamaeidae or Hungarobelbidae.
 They had been previously considered to be distinct families.

 Species of the family are extant in Eurasia and Northern America.
 Related species exist in New Zealand and South America.

 Behaviour

 Most species of the family live in plant litter, mosses, decaying woods and organic soil layers.
 The family is composed of fungivores.
 They have an important role in regulation of the density of fungi that is harmful for plants.

 List of genera

 The following genera are part of this family: